-Most people refinance to save money.
-But this goal can take multiple forms.
-Some wish to lower their monthly payments.
-Others want to reduce their interest rates or adjust their loan term lengths.
-Still, others have more personal reasons to refinance, such as removing co-signers from their loans.
-No matter what is motivating you to consider refinancing your car, it is important that you understand the possible outcomes of refinancing a car.
+Most people refinance their car in order to save money, but this goal can take multiple forms.
+For example, some refinance to lower their monthly car payments, others want to reduce their interest rates or adjust the length of their loan term.
+And still others have more personal reasons to refinance, such as removing co-signers from their loan.
+No matter what your goal is for refinancing your car, it’s important you understand the possible outcomes.

-Not all car loan refinance deals are the same, but customers who chose to refinance often seek one of the following outcomes (this list is not exhaustive).
+Not all car loan refinance deals are the same, but customers who choose to refinance often seek one of the following goals (this list is not exhaustive):

 Most of the time, people seek car loan refinancing to lower their monthly payments.
-This priority is understandable because monthly car loan payments can have an immediate impact on a household’s monthly finances.
-However, your monthly payment should not be your only consideration when refinancing as the sections below describe.
+This priority is understandable since monthly car loan payments can have an immediate impact on a household’s monthly finances.
+However, your monthly payment should not be the only consideration when refinancing…

-You have two ways to lower your car loan monthly payments.
-You can get a lower interest rate, you can extend your loan term, or you can do both.
+There are two ways to lower your car loan monthly payments—you can get a lower interest rate, you can extend your loan term, or both.
 Usually, the best way to lower your car loan payments dramatically is to extend the number of months over which you pay for your car.
 However, when you extend your loan term, you may end up paying more for your car in total than you would without extending it.
-Still, if your lender allows you to extend your loan term and gives you a lower interest rate, you may both lower your monthly payments and pay less in total for your car.
+Still, if your lender allows you to extend your loan term and gives you a lower interest rate, you may benefit by both lowering your monthly payments and paying less in total for your car.
 The example below will illustrate how this outcome can occur.

 Decrease Your Interest Rate and/or Reduce Your Interest Charges

 While it is interrelated with the goal of lowering monthly payments, some refinance customers prioritize lowering the interest rates on their loans.
-If during the course of your car loan, you improve your credit worthiness in the eyes of lenders (they sometimes evaluate you according to the Four C’s of Credit), then you usually can get a new loan on your car with a lower interest rate, and when you lower your interest rate you may reduce the total interest charges you pay on your car loan – assuming your car loan term is not extended or not extended by too many months.
+If during the course of paying off your car loan, you improve your credit worthiness in the eyes of lenders (they sometimes evaluate you according to the Four C’s of Credit), then you can usually get a new loan with a lower interest rate.
+When you lower your interest rate it may reduce the total in interest charges you pay on your car loan—assuming your car loan term is not extended or not extended by too many months.

-Sometimes refinance customers seek refinancing with an aim to change their loan term lengths.
-However, this goal usually has more to do with lowering monthly payments than just changing how many months over which a customer pays for his/her car.
+Sometimes refinance customers seek refinancing to change the length of their loan terms.
+However, this goal usually has more to do with lowering monthly payments than changing how many months in which a customer pays for his/her car.

 Remove or Add Someone as a Co-Signer to Your Loan

-For various personal reasons, sometimes car loan borrowers want to refinance to remove someone from or add someone to their car loans.
-Refinancing is an easy way to take someone off of your car loan because the refinance process gives you a new loan with a new contract.
+For various personal reasons, sometimes car loan borrowers want to refinance in order to remove or add someone to their car loan.
+Refinancing is an easy way to do this, because the refinance process gives you a new loan with a new contract.